IDRC-MITO/Mito_Plot/README.md

 This repository contains scripts to calculate mitochondrial DNA heteroplasmy from VCF files and visualize the results in an interactive circular plot.

+In addition to the original 2D interactive plots which allow free zooming and panning, the tool now supports generating interactive 3D circular plots.
+This enhancement enables detailed visualization of aggregated variants and heteroplasmy rates across large cohorts, providing better insight into complex mutation patterns that were difficult to explore with previous 2D-only visualizations.

 ## Files

 - `step1.py`: